ricardobaumann/bluewhale/README.md

 * Cache: The default settings are including an in-memory cache mechanism.
 It suffices for local development, but for production I recommend https://redis.io/ or https://memcached.org/.
 Both solutions can be easily integrated with the Spring Boot Cache abstraction.
 * Security: The default settings are including a simple and embedded JWT token generation and authorization.
-That can suffice for a while, but as soon as we have more services that require authorization, more sophisticated solutions will be required.
+By adding a proper login with username+password, that can suffice for a while, but as soon as we have more services that require authorization, more sophisticated solutions will be required.
 I recommend [AWS Cognito](https://aws.amazon.com/pt/cognito/) and [Keycloak](https://www.keycloak.org/) on the longer run.